Memory

 • Yorkshire Tea The memory snippets fortuitously preserved from childhood can be subconsciously woven by your brain into a story that makes perfect sense.
 But it can be a story that is quite simply, and spectacularly, wrong.
 Here’s an example.
 My Dad’s younger brother Malcolm got married between January and March 1952, and Mum, Dad, Ian…

-• I think we must have been in Cornwall for a fortnight considering how many trips and visits we packed in while we were there.
-Porthpean beach was nearest, and we also went to Newquay (where I was knocked over by one of its famed breakers which probably contributed to my lifelong “respect” for the sea)…
+• Cornwall – The Holiday I think we must have been in Cornwall for a fortnight considering how many trips and visits we packed in while we were there.
+Porthpean beach was nearest, and we also went to Newquay (where I was knocked over by one of its famed breakers which probably contributed to my lifelong…

-• It must have been an early start from Cheltenham bus depot but I don’t recall anything except feeling somewhat coach-sick as we approached Weston-super-Mare, another town I’d never heard of but whose name fascinated me.
+• Journey to Cornwall – Day 2 It must have been an early start from Cheltenham bus depot but I don’t recall anything except feeling somewhat coach-sick as we approached Weston-super-Mare, another town I’d never heard of but whose name fascinated me.
 Was it really going to be super?
-As my only recollection of the place now is the white tiled toilets…
+As my only recollection of the place…

-• A very early morning start for the four of us with suitcases and other luggage.
-We must have taken a taxi from Rudston Road to Edge Lane Bus station, from where long distance coaches ran, because there was no direct bus from our nearest bus stop in Childwall Valley Road.
-The coach we boarded picked…
+• Journey to Cornwall – Day 1 A very early morning start for the four of us with suitcases and other luggage.
+We must have taken a taxi from Rudston Road to Edge Lane Bus station, from where long distance coaches ran, because there was no direct bus from our nearest bus stop in Childwall Valley…

 • Of the remainder of Coronation Day, my memories are very patchy.
 It was a very long day for a seven year old, and we must have divided our time between watching the TV, eating our coronation tea, and playing games in the garden.
 I can recall very little of the ceremony in Westminster Abbey, or…